daquinterop/ML_Project1/README.txt

     Any node of the tree will be a string.
 Both yes and no branches will be represented as tuple element, with index element 0 for NO, and index element 1 for YES.
-Every node string will start with 'n_' followed by the decision that lead to that node.
-That way, 'n_' will the initial node, 'n_0' will be the node for the NO branch of the 'n_' node, 'n_01' will be the node for the YES branch of the 'n_0' node and so on.
-It will be a node function object that will associate every node with the feature index that split that node.
+Every node string will start with 'n_' followed by the decision that led to that node.
+That way, 'n_' will be the initial node, 'n_0' will be the node for the NO branch of the 'n_' node, 'n_01' will be the node for the YES branch of the 'n_0' node and so on.
+There will be a node function object that will associate every node with the feature index that splits that node.
 The number of characters following 'n_' is equal to the depth of that node.

-    So, as an example, consider the next tree:
+    So, as an example, consider the following tree:
                  ___node___
                   /      \
                  /        \